PerMalmberg/du-yfs/README.md

 # Todo

-* Normal mode
-    * fsm:Thrust() calls only take acceleration in one axis into account so when speed is reached it stops giving commands to follow the path.
-* CorrectDeviation/ReturnToPath - too much brake!
-*
+* Alternating between ApplroachWaypoint and CorrectDeviation/ReturnToPath results in not enough brake.

 # Brakes

-- The value we now get is for both, we just must adjust it for atmo.
-  Does enabling brakes cause up/down movement?
+- Does enabling brakes cause up/down movement?
 They do!

 # Cross and dot